-The City is seeking a proposed charter Amendment to allow it to issue “administrative citations” for violations of any city code.
+The City seeks to amend its Charter to allow it to issue “administrative citations” for violations of any city code.
 “Administrative citation” is a way of saying the City would impose monetary fines through a process controlled by the City which would preclude the oversight of a Ramsey County judge.

 Why is the City doing this?

 The City claims that it needs a faster way of gaining compliance with its code violations.
 It also claims that issuance of a “civil fine” instead of a criminal misdemeanor or petty misdemeanor, will avoid subjecting residents to the distress that results from criminal citations which can be barriers for obtaining employment or housing.

 $2000 “Administrative” Fine vs $1000 Misdemeanor

 It appears that this “tool” is another means to generate more City revenue.
 In fact, with a limit of $2000 per violation for any city ordinance it could generate much more revenue.

 The current system that attaches misdemeanor penalties to city code violations limits the fine to $1000, the maximum fine for a misdemeanor.
 In contrast, the City proposes to raise its new civil fine limit to $2000 per violation.